vtexdocs/help-center-content/docs/faq/en/how-to-configure-a-top-level-store-in-the-integration-with-mercado-livre.md

 ---
-title: How to configure a multi-brand store in the integration with Mercado Livre
+title: 'How to configure a multi-brand store in the integration with Mercado Livre'
 id: 5KINOatgzeS48IGwaAK8IE
 status: PUBLISHED
 createdAt: 2018-09-10T20:21:30.658Z